-The Sustainability Ambassador Program is leadership program built on the Social Change Model of Leadership.
-This program is for student leaders at both the undergraduate and graduate level, interested in personal, collaborative, and community engaged learning to gain greater self-knowledge while designing and actively participating in projects and initiatives that foster human wellbeing and environmental health.
+The Sustainability Ambassadors Program is an immersive leadership experience built on the Social Change Model of Leadership.
+This program is for student leaders at both the undergraduate and graduate level, interested in personal, collaborative, and community engaged learning to gain greater self-knowledge while designing projects and initiatives that foster human wellbeing and encourage engagement in sustainability.

 The Sustainability Ambassadors Program is committed to leading and inspiring the UBC community to learn more about sustainability, and to explore how sustainability principles and practices can be embedded into their own lives to effect positive and lasting changes.